chef/chef-web-docs/includes_delivery/includes_delivery_stages.rst

 ..
 The contents of this file may be included in multiple topics (using the includes directive).
 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-All |chef delivery| pipelines include these stages:
+All |delivery| pipelines include these stages:

 .. list-table::
    :widths: 100 100 400